SamKirsch10/tweetanalyzer/README.md

 * AFINN-111.txt needs to be in the same folder level

 ## Usage
-$ python tweetanalyzer.py keyword
+$ python tweetanalyzer.py handle
 * No need to use an @ for a handle

 ### Example
-$ python tweetanalyzer.py Apple
+$ python tweetanalyzer.py Microsoft